holochain/holochain/docs/specs/src/hwp_2_overview.md

 3. MarkEntryAsDeleted: An Action which indicates a previous entry should be considered deleted.

-4. CreateLink: An Action that links one hash to another
+4. CreateLink: An Action that unidirectionally links one hash to another

 5. DeleteLink: An Action that indicates a previous link action should be considered deleted.

-6. A Record is just a name for both an Action and its Entry taken together.
-As an implementation detail, note that for actions other than CreateEntry and UpdateEntry we don't need to address the content of the Action separately and so we simply retrieve all the data we need from the recorded Action.
+6. A Record is just a name for both an Action and, when applicable, its Entry, taken together.
+As an implementation detail, note that for actions other than CreateEntry and UpdateEntry we don't need to address the content of the Action separately, in which case the Record contains no Entry and we simply retrieve all the we simply retrieve all the data we need from the recorded Action.

 7. Subsets of Agents can mutually consent to a single Action by